Cross-selling is one of the best marketing strategies to out there.

 As you can see, if I spend another £2 in the above scenario, I unlock free shipping.
 Such an approach makes choosing one of the £5-6 products a no-brainer for the customer while likely adding £1-3 extra profit for Harry’s too.

-🔑Key Takeaway: Using free shipping thresholds in conjunction with personalized cross-sells can skyrocket your conversion rate and power up your average order value.
+🔑Key Takeaway: Using free shipping thresholds in conjunction with personalized cross-sales can skyrocket your conversion rate and power up your average order value.

 We’ve covered both pre-purchase, and mid-purchase upsells so far, but post-purchase cross-selling is another beast entirely.